kevinzhao2233/label-studio/docs/source/guide/storage.md

 gcloud alpha storage buckets update gs://BUCKET_NAME --ip-filter-file=IP_FILTER_CONFIG_FILE
 ```

-!!! important
-    Make sure to include your own IP address in the allowed ranges, or you'll lose access to the bucket through the UI.

 4. To remove IP filtering rules when no longer needed:
 ```bash
 gcloud alpha storage buckets update gs://BUCKET_NAME --clear-ip-filter